-Background and Aim: The objective structured clinical examination (OSCE) is widely used to assess the clinical competence of medical students.
-Despite the widespread use of the OSCE, the scoring methods used in this test can be a potential source of measurement error and affect the accuracy of scores.
-This study aims to investigate the checklist and global rating form scoring methods in OSCE stations.
+Background: The objective structured clinical examination (OSCE) is broadly applied to assess the clinical competence of medical students.
+Despite the widespread use of the OSCE, the scoring methods used in this test can be a potential source of measurement error and affect the accuracy of the scores.

 Methods: In this narrative review study, the keywords “OSCE”, “Reliability”, “Validity”, “Utility”, “Global”, and “Checklist” were searched in Scopus, Web of Science, EMBASE, and Medline databases between 2010 and March 2021.
-After removing duplicates and considering the direct relationship of the articles to the study’s aim, full-text articles were reviewed.
+After removing duplicates and considering the direct relationship of the articles to the study’s objectives, full-text articles were reviewed.

 Conclusion: There is widespread disagreement on the superiority of checklist over global rating form.
 It is recommended that both scoring methods be used in combination to achieve maximum reliability and validity, to assess student skills based on objective criteria, to avoid applying assessor mentality, and to gain maximum validity in test results.